DCtheTall/introduction-to-machine-learning/README.md

 the Euclidean metric (ridge regression).
 The code also has an example of using the L1 metric (lasso regression).

+Linear models are a good first algorithm to try for very large datasets where the feature vector has a very high dimension.

 #### Naive Bayes Classifiers

 This repo has 3 examples of naive bayes classifiers: